 Step #3.
 If the warning appears, disconnect the cable.

 Step #4.
-Reconnect the cable again.
+Reconnect the cable.
 The charging should continue without any problem.

 I agree cheap cables are often the culprit.
-But, there could be other reasons as well.
-Hence, it's better to pick the certified ones to avoid trouble-free charging.
+Hence, it’s better to pick the certified ones to avoid trouble-free charging.

 You may want to take a peek at: